What is share of model?

-The primitive metric for how often a single AI engine surfaces a brand or product across a defined prompt set.
+The primitive metric of AI visibility — how often a single engine surfaces a brand or product across a defined prompt set.

 In detail

-Share of model has a simple formula: mentions divided by total responses, per engine, per prompt set.
-A brand with 20 mentions across 100 ChatGPT responses has a 20% share of model on ChatGPT for that prompt set.
-Run the same prompt set on Perplexity and the number will differ, because the engines retrieve from different source pools and weight them differently.
+The arithmetic is deliberately simple: a brand with 20 mentions across 100 ChatGPT responses has a 20% share of model on ChatGPT for that prompt set.
+Run the identical prompts on Perplexity and the number will differ — the engines retrieve from different source pools and weight them differently, so the metric is only meaningful with the engine attached.

 Example

-For example: a hair serum brand tracks a 40-prompt set across ChatGPT and Perplexity.
-In week one, the flagship 30ml bottle appears in 7 of 40 ChatGPT responses (17.5% share of model) and in 14 of 40 Perplexity responses (35%).
-The gap tells the SEO team that Perplexity is finding the PDP easily but ChatGPT's answer model is favoring competitors with stronger review-site coverage.
-The work list that week focuses on getting more independent review placements indexed, not on rewriting the PDP.
+A hair-serum brand tracks a 40-prompt set on ChatGPT and Perplexity.
+Week one: the flagship 30ml bottle appears in 7 of 40 ChatGPT responses (17.5%) and 14 of 40 Perplexity responses (35%).
+The gap is the diagnosis — Perplexity finds the PDP easily, while ChatGPT's answers favor competitors with stronger review-site coverage.
+That week's work list becomes review-placement outreach, not another PDP rewrite.
+Illustrative numbers; the read pattern is the point.

 Related terms